Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Introduction

-We elaborate on this choice of hyperparameters in Section~\ref{sec:dy_mape} and Section~\ref{subsec:adaptive_shrinkage}.
-The MDYPL estimator with that hyperparameter setting is proposed in \citet{rigon+aliverti:2023} on the basis of its guaranteed existence and computational convenience, and in light of its good empirical performance in terms of bias and mean squared error (MSE) that they observe for specific fixed-$p$ regimes and a high-dimensional setting.
-That high-dimensional setting involves $n = 1000$ independent and identically distributed (i.i.d.) covariate vectors $\bx_j\sim \mathcal{N}(\b0_p,n^{-1}\bb{I}_p)$, where $\bb{I}_p$ is the $p \times p$ identity matrix, $\bbeta_0$ is set to $p /5$ replications of the vector $(-3,-3/2,0,3/2,3)^\top$ with $p = n \kappa$, scaled to satisfy $\var(\bx_j^\top \bbeta_0) = \gamma^2$, when $\kappa = 0.2$ and $\gamma = \sqrt{0.9}$.
 Figure~\ref{fig:ra_scaled} shows MDYPL estimates, averaged over ten independent replications at various points in the $(\kappa,\gamma)$ plane, including $(0.2, \sqrt{0.9})$.
-As expected, the MDYPL estimate exists for $(\kappa, \gamma)$ values well beyond the phase transition curve of \citet{candes+sur:2020}.
-It is also evident that the good empirical performance of the MDYPL estimator for $\kappa = 0.2$ and $\gamma = \sqrt{0.9}$ is not uniform across the $(\kappa, \gamma)$-plane, and that performance degrades substantially beyond the phase transition curve.
+The MDYPL estimate exists for $(\kappa, \gamma)$ values beyond the phase transition curve of \citet{candes+sur:2020}.
+In addition, the good empirical performance of the MDYPL estimator for $\kappa = 0.2$ and $\gamma = \sqrt{0.9}$ is not uniform across the $(\kappa, \gamma)$-plane, and that performance degrades substantially beyond the phase transition curve.
 Indeed, the MDYPL estimates are practically useless for recovering the signal $\bbeta_0$ for the majority of the $(\kappa, \gamma)$-plane, and demonstrate severe shrinkage towards zero as $\kappa$ and $\gamma$ increase.
-The right panel of Figure~\ref{fig:ra_scaled} shows that rescaling the MDYPL estimates according to the theory we develop in the current work, reliably recovers the signal across the points on the $(\kappa, \gamma)$-plane we consider.
-The above observations underline the importance of theory that adequately describes the asymptotic behaviour of the MDYPL estimator in high-dimensional settings.
+The right panel of Figure~\ref{fig:ra_scaled} shows that rescaling the MDYPL estimates according to the developments in the current work reliably recovers the signal across the points on the $(\kappa, \gamma)$-plane we consider.